Project-Sylos/Migration-Engine/pkg/queue/README.md

    - Copy-status updates when dst determines src is newer.
    - Child inserts for the next BFS level.
 3. **Atomic writes** ensure all BoltDB operations are immediately visible.
 Tasks are pulled in batches from status buckets, and all writes are atomic within transactions.
 4. **Coordinator gating** enforces the lead window.
-Both queues call `WaitForCoordinatorGate` when bootstrapping and whenever `advanceToNextRound` runs, ensuring dst only proceeds when src is sufficiently ahead (or already done).
+DST queues check the coordinator gate at the start of each round iteration in the `Run()` loop, ensuring dst only proceeds when src is sufficiently ahead (or already done).
+Gating happens when STARTING a round, not when advancing.

 The result is predictable, race-free traversal with BoltDB serving as the single source of truth.